netskink/ssl_publy/README.md

 ![img](imgs/ss21.png)

-So with that said, I am using a capture filter as opposed to a display filter in wireshark.
+So with that said, I am using a capture filter `host 192.168.1.128` as opposed to a display filter in wireshark.
 The capture file is in the [capfiles](./capfiles/) directory.

 So, now that we know how to configure wireshark, lets see what happens when we attempt to connect with HTTPs and no domain cert loaded